-Walter Kerr Theatre Capacity
+Walter Kerr Theatre Tickets

 The Walter Kerr Theatre first opened in 1921 as the Ritz Theatre, part of the Shubert Brothers’ impressive portfolio of Broadway venues.
 After a varied history including time spent as a radio station, the venue was renamed after theater critic Walter Kerr in 1990.
 It has since become known for its impressive programming which has seen four Pulitzer Prize-winning plays - and a multitude of Tony Award-winning plays - grace the stage.